Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 Meghan's core miscalculation was believing that celebrity grievance, prestige vocabulary, and controlled exposure could substitute for a long-term entertainment identity.
 For a while — specifically, for the duration of the docuseries and its immediate aftermath — it worked.
 The grievance was fresh.
 The vocabulary was appropriate to the moment.
 The controlled exposure created enough mystique to sustain interest.

 Then the industry did what it always does.
 It stopped being dazzled.
 The second season of With Love, Meghan cratered.
 As Ever launched and was then exited by Netflix within its first year.
-The scripted slate produced nothing in nearly six years.
+The scripted slate produced nothing in six years.
 A-list talent was reportedly hesitant.
 The "overly dismissed" Sarandos no longer follows her on Instagram.

 The royal rupture was a once-in-a-generation content asset at a moment of maximum global attention.
 The initial investment was defensible.
+The window was real.

 Peak attention was not converted into a durable second identity.
 The creative slate produced nothing scripted in six years.
 The lifestyle pivot underperformed.
 The window closed.